alexandrefresnais/FuzzBizz/README.md

 # Warning

 This tool is using fuzzing.
-You may have undesirable outcomes if you use it with a program having the ability to create/modify/delete files.
+You may have undesirable outcomes if you use it with a program having the ability to create/modify/delete files or acting with the OS in any way.

 I strongly suggest you to run this in a docker container.
 I decline any responsability for any damage caused by this tool.